 As Oracle workloads are usually mission-critical for most enterprises, database migration becomes a challenging part of cloud adoption, frequently holding back migration projects for enterprises.
-Oracle databases are often the cornerstone of complex application deployments, often containing specific business logic; any change requires significant planning and testing.
+Oracle databases are often the cornerstone of complex application deployments, containing specific business logic; any change requires significant planning and testing.
 A wholesale migration to the cloud is therefore a considerable undertaking.

-This solution brief will examine the different challenges of migrating Oracle workloads to the public cloud and how the Silk Platform can make the journey from on-prem to the cloud "silky smooth".
+This solution brief will examine the different challenges of migrating Oracle workloads (including Exadata) to the public cloud and how the Silk Platform can make the journey from onprem to Azure "silky smooth".